manfredsteyer/angular2-oauth2/readme.md

 ## Usage

 Following samples use Angular 2 RC 1 with the "newest RC1-Router".
-For samples regarding the "BETA-Router" that has been depricated after the BETA-phase, see the [older version of this readme-file](https://github.com/manfredsteyer/angular2-oauth2/blob/master/beta-readme.md).
+For samples regarding the "BETA-Router" that has been deprecated after the BETA-phase, see the [older version of this readme-file](https://github.com/manfredsteyer/angular2-oauth2/blob/master/beta-readme.md).

 ### Setup Provider for OAuthService